 Ordering pancakes or waffles for breakfast?
 Most restaurants don't have real maple syrup.
 It's usually just high-fructose corn syrup to add that extra sweet taste you know and love.

 Not sure where to eat?
 This Is the Absolute Best Brunch Restaurant in Every State.

 The music is blaring for a reason.

-Restaurants intentionally blast the music in order to make you order more food, east faster, and leave sooner.
-If you tune out the music while you order, you'll be able to concentrate and order only what you really want.
+Restaurants intentionally blast the music to make you order more food, eat faster, and leave sooner.
+If you tune out the music while you order, you'll be able to concentrate and order only what you want.

 You might want to avoid the drink garnishes.

 Next time you order extra lemons or olives, think twice.
 The drink garnishes can hold some of the most bacterias in the restaurant.
 If you do like lemon or lime in your drink, ask for it on the side and squeeze it in after.

 "All you can eat" meals aren't always the safest.

 Buffets are known to have questionable cooking conditions, as the staff tries to get out as much as possible.
 You should consider how many people will be handling and hovering over the food that you are potentially consuming at all-you-can-eat buffets.